tikal86/tikal86.github.io/_posts/2021-09-12-starting-with-elm.md

 ],
 {% endhighlight %}

-Then fire up electron main.js and it should work.
-Except is didn't.
-The browser gave an error
+Then fire up 'electron main.js' and it should work.
+Except it didn't.
+There was a browser error
-<figure><pre style="background-color: black;"><code style="background-color: black;color: #66d9ef;border: none;font-size: x-small">
-Uncaught ReferenceError: require is not defined
+<figure><pre style="background-color: black;"><code style="background-color: black;color: #66d9ef;border: none;font-size: x-small">Uncaught ReferenceError: require is not defined
     at index.html:11
 </code></pre></figure>
 This is because of a later version of electron.